Daniel-Liu-c0deb0t/Blog/_posts/2019-08-21-birth-of-a-new-sub-sub-field.md

 ---
-title: "The birth of a new subsubfield: adversarial attacks on 3D point sets"
+title: "The birth of a new sub-sub-field: adversarial attacks on 3D point sets"
 published: false
 ---